italiangrid/pkg.voms-admin-server/rpm/README.md

 `build-images.sh` builds the Docker images used to create the packages:

+- `italiangrid/pkg.voms-admin-server:centos5`
 - `italiangrid/pkg.voms-admin-server:centos6`
 - `italiangrid/pkg.voms-admin-server:centos7`

-These images depend on the `italiangrid/build-centos6` and `italiangrid/build-centos7` common images.
+These images depend on the following common images:

+- italiangrid/build-centos5
+- italiangrid/build-centos6
+- italiangrid/build-centos7

 `push-images.sh` pushes the images to a private Docker registry whose host must be defined with the `DOCKER_REGISTRY_HOST` environment variable.